m-hatch/Digital-Portfolio/README.md

 2. Retrieve project dependencies

    In project root run
    `$ npm install`

+3. Set mail client

+   Set the username/password in /api/routes/mailRoute.js

-3. Connect to database
+4. Connect to database

    In /api/server.js update `mongoose.connect()` with your db connect string.
 For local development use `mongodb://127.0.0.1:27017/{database name}`

-4. Start NodeJS server
+5. Start NodeJS server

    Navigate to /api and run
   ` node server.js`

    *Default port is 3000, you can set this in* /api/server.js

-5. Add data
+6. Add data

    You may add data using the mongo command line interface or by using the REST API endpoints defined in /api/server.js